Felix-theDev/blog-api/architecture.md

     - Redis for caching blog queries

 4. **Load Balancing**
-    - Render handles this automatically for web services
+    - Railway handles this automatically for web services

 ---